-The discount rate for June 30, 2018 (measurement date) was 3.87%.
-This represents the municipal bond return rate as selected by the Commonwealth.
-The source is the Bond Buyer Obligation 20 Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The discount rate for June 30, 2019, and 2018 (measurement date) was 3.50% and 3.87%, respectively.
+This represents the municipal bond return rate as chosen by the Commonwealth.
+The source is the Bond Buyer General Obligation 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.